MohammedRedha1/university-reactj/README.md

 ## Run the App
 - Make sure that `node` is installed on your machine.
 [Download node](https://nodejs.org/en/download/current).
-- Navigate to the project's directory and run the following command in your terminal for the first time
+- Navigate to the project's directory and run the following command in your terminal only for the first time
 ```
 npm i
 ```